 Together with the three partners, research was carried out in the countries involved in the project (Italy, Portugal and the Czech Republic), for the development of the first planned outputs, the Manuals and the Toolkit.

 The first step was to collect data regarding the participation of men and women in different aspects of daily life, from the workplace to the home environment to leisure.
 To this end, a questionnaire was administered to about 35 people of different ages, gender, social position, level of study, in each of the three countries, whose collected data were represented in graphs that made it easier to compare and read the true contexts.

 The Toolkit reports the data collected during the research phase, the analysis of European reports and a study of the different areas in which men and women live their daily lives, both facing social pressures and expectations that often make them stuck in roles that should now be overcome to leave more room for free individual choices and less for gender stereotypes.

 Click here to download the Manual for experts.

 Click here to download the Manual for public.

 Together with the consortium we are working on the development of the training that will involve professionals, human resources managers, students in a training whose focus will be precisely the male gender and its role in the pursuit of gender equality.

-Anyone wishing to send comments, feedback and suggestions on the Manual can contact the project manager:
+Anyone wishing to send comments, feedback and suggestions on the Manuals and the Toolkit can contact the project manager: